rfitzp/EPEC/Neoclassical/Inputs/README.md

 ## Contents

 - Neoclassical.nml: Fortran_90 namelist file
-- fFile: fFile (usually symbolic link)
+- fFile: fFile
-- /fFiles: Directory containing fFiles used for interpolated equilibria (usually symbolic link)
+- /fFiles: Directory containing fFiles used for interpolated equilibria
-- pFile: pFile (usually symbolic link)
+- pFile: pFile
-- /pFiles: Directory containing pFiles used for interpolated equilibria (usually symbolic link)
+- /pFiles: Directory containing pFiles used for interpolated equilibria
-- cFile: cFile (usually symbolic link)
+- cFile: cFile
-- /cFiles: Directory containing cFiles used for interpolated equilibria (usually symbolic link)
+- /cFiles: Directory containing cFiles used for interpolated equilibria

 */fFiles must contain fFiles as well as Index which lists fFile names and experimental times in two columns*